-Membership in Alpha Sigma Lambda, honor society for adult students, is elected by the Alpha Sigma Lambda officers each year after receiving nominations from faculty, graduating students, and staff.
-Eligible students are selected from the highest twenty percent of the graduating class, must have completed a minimum of twenty-four graded credits, and must meet GPA requirements to be nominated.
+Membership in Alpha Sigma Lambda, honor society for adult students, is elected by the Alpha Sigma Lambda officers each year after reviewing applications submitted by eligible students.
+This honor is awarded to students who demonstrate qualities of leadership at school, home, and/or in their community and whose academic credentials consist of the following: placement in the top twenty percent of SPE Juniors and Seniors, completion of a minimum of twenty-four graded credits at CCCK, and earning a minimum cumulative GPA of 3.50.